Data Centers in Armenia

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Armenia's data centers are located in and around Yerevan, the nation's economic and political capital.
-This provides low-latency connectivity to the country's primary financial institutions, technology companies, and government agencies.
+Proximity To Key Business Districts Data centers are concentrated in Yerevan, the nation's economic and administrative capital.
+This places them in close proximity to the country's burgeoning IT sector, financial institutions, and government agencies, minimizing latency for critical applications.

 Natural Disaster Risk

-Armenia has a low overall natural disaster risk profile, with an INFORM Risk score of 3.1 out of 10 as of September 2025.
-This low score indicates a stable environment for critical infrastructure, though specific site selection should account for regional hazards.
+Armenia has a low overall risk profile for natural disasters, with an INFORM Risk score of 3.1 out of 10, as of September 2025.
+Facility engineering and site selection practices are designed to mitigate the primary geological risks.

-- Earthquake Risk: The most significant natural hazard, with a risk score of 7.3.
+- Earthquake Risk: This is the most significant natural hazard, with a score of 7.3.
+Modern data centers are built to current seismic codes to withstand potential ground motion.